Please help us protect our priceless collections by following these museum guidelines:

 Ancient Egyptians revered their natural environment and developed a belief system that lasted more than 3,000 years.
 Discover why animals such as jackals, ibises, and falcons played a significant role in their culture.
 Pay respects to our 2,300-year-old Ptolemaic (Greek-era) mummies and discover the intricate steps of mummification.
 Take a deep breath and enjoy the scents of frankincense, myrrh, and other fragrances used in this process.
 Enjoy a short film about our smaller mummy’s (Tasherytpamenekh) journey through CT scans and X-rays.
 Before you leave, come face-to-face with a bust of Tasherytpamenekh and discover how she may have looked in life.

-In American West, visitors discover the history of the exploration and colonization of the American West.
-View artifacts and weapons from the American Civil War and the Spanish American War.
-Observe our collection of Remington and Russell bronze sculptures.
-Explore our hands-on frontier wagon and marvel at our life-size dioramas.
+Visitors will discover the history of the exploration and colonization of the American West.
+Learn America’s origin story and the history of key people who helped develop the nation.
+View artifacts and weapons from the American Civil War and learn how the West was won.
+Observe our collection of eighteen Frederick Remington bronze sculptures.

 Arts of Asia

-The Pearl Harbor room, tells the story of the “date which will live in infamy” and humanizes those who were lost during the attack.
+The Pearl Harbor room, within our Modern Warfare gallery, tells the story of the “date which will live in infamy” and humanizes those who were lost during the attack.
 This exhibit focuses on the stories of three men from Calhoun County who were killed that day: William Francis Roberts, Frank Weaver Hindman, and George Washington Ingram.
-Listen to President Roosevelt address the nation while examining keepsakes, photos, and a piece of the U.S.S.
+Listen to President Roosevelt address the nation while examining keepsakes, photos, and a piece of the battleship U.S.S.
 Arizona.

 Danger, Deception, and Disguise

-Danger, Deception, and Disguise explores the mysterious world of espionage and pays homage to our founders, Farley and Germaine (Kinne) Berman, both spies during WWII.
-This exhibit presents those who put their lives at risk serving undercover and the materials and objects used in covert actions taken as a result of intelligence gathering and analysis.
+Explore the mysterious world of espionage and pay homage to our founders, Farley and Germaine Berman, both spies during WWII.
+This exhibit presents those who risked their lives serving undercover and the objects used in covert actions taken as a result of intelligence gathering and analysis.
+This exhibit earned an honorable mention at the 2021 Southeastern Museum Conference (SEMC).